MichaelHarmsTIB/ckanOverAnsible/README.md

 # ckanOverAnsible
-Blueprint of ansible to deploy ckan
+Blueprint of ansible to deploy ckan on debian stretch